TheRobBrennan/microsoft-parter-network/__study/README.md

 ## Friday, July 10th, 2020

 - Reassess and evaluate your approach
   - After taking a few practice questions, I did NOT score as well as I had hoped.
 I tried a sampling of five (5) questions - with the recommended goal of achieving an 80% or higher score.
-The materials I have reviewed and hands on labs I have accomplished to date have provided a solid overview, but they were nowhere close to providing the specfici technical questions that are being asked on the test.
+The materials I have reviewed and hands-on labs I have accomplished to date have provided a solid overview.
+Still, they were nowhere close to providing the specific technical questions that are being asked on the test.
   - Used today to regroup a little and lick my wounds.
 It's time for a change...and I have a few ideas in mind that I want to chase down.

 ## Saturday, July 11th, 2020 [WEEKEND]